You are here

 Buffelgrass (Pennisetum ciliare, Cenchrus ciliaris) is a perennial grass invasive to the Sonoran Desert that threatens desert ecosystems by out-competing native species and altering fire regimes.
 An important tool for managing buffelgrass is applying herbicide at just the right time to kill the plant - after it is at least 50% green, but before the plant spreads its seeds.
 The length of time between 50% greenness and seed set is still unknown.
 Better knowledge of this window would enable managers to optimize when and where to apply herbicide so it is most effective.

 We need your help to identify this critical window!
 We seek volunteers to sign up as observers with Nature's Notebook and track the green up and seed timing of buffelgrass across southern Arizona.
 The data you collect as part of this project will be provided to local land managers to help them achieve the best results with the lowest amount of herbicide.

 How to participate...

-3. Take observations - We are especially interested in the following three things:
+3. Take observations - We welcome you to answer all the questions on the buffelgrass datasheet.
+We are especially interested in the following questions:

-4. Report your observations - As you collect data during the season, log in to your Nature's Notebook account and enter the observation data you recorded.
-You can also download and use our Mobile Apps for Android (Google Play Store) or Apple (iTunes Store) devices AFTER you have set up your Nature's Notebook account on a desktop or a laptop.
+4. Report your observations - As you collect data during the season, either use the Nature's Notebook mobile app or log in to your Nature's Notebook Observation Deck and enter the observation data you recorded on paper datasheets.